SirDap/tripodvideoninja/_posts/2018-07-17-resizing-videos-in-after-effects.markdown

 #### Observations on RAM Pressure

 One thing I noticed was even after a render is complete, After Effects typically still holds onto the RAM.
-Some of it can be purged by manually choosing <blah> but it only releases in full when the program is completely closed.
+Some of it can be purged by manually by selecting **Edit > Purge > All Memory & Disk Cache...** but it's my observation that the RAM is only released completely after closing the program.
 Exiting the program usually takes a while too, sometimes of upwards of 2 minutes as it slowly siphons the RAM back.

-On the iMac with 12 GB RAM however, I had no trouble queing up multiple renders.
+On the iMac with 12 GB RAM however, I had no trouble queueing up multiple renders.

 ### References
 [^1]: Dropped Frames when recording to disc <https://telestreamforum.forumbee.com/r/m2knvp>